 Additionally, there are several conditions that may not be immediately diagnosed after a crash.
 Traumatic brain injury, for example, can have long-lasting effects on victims.
 Some symptoms don’t appear until days or weeks have passed.
 Post traumatic stress disorder is another condition that might not be apparent until weeks later when victims find themselves unable to get behind the wheel, suffering flashbacks, or experiencing mood changes and insomnia.

 So, when is a headache just a headache after a crash?
 When is a nightmare just a nightmare?
 And when is a bruise just a bruise?
 With traumatic brain injury, any changes in mood, memory, sleep, or a headache should be seen by a doctor.
 If you were diagnosed with whiplash, you should still follow up.
 Whiplash can jostle the brain around, even if you don’t hit your head.
+It could also mean that you may experience neck pain, stiffness, and maybe even headaches.
+In some circumstances, it could take months for you to have a successful recovery.
+To help relieve some of these symptoms, physiotherapists, like those you can find at CK Physio can offer you the relevant treatments for your issues so that you won’t be in as much discomfort.
+It is important that you seek out treatment after a car accident, in case there are some underlying issues.
 When it comes to post traumatic stress disorder, any changes in behavior or mood after a car accident should be noted.
 If you find it difficult to engage in normal life activities, find it hard to go to work, or are having trouble sleeping, you may want to speak to a doctor.
 If you notice bruising after a crash and take medication, have liver disease, have had cancer, or take blood thinners, go to the doctor.
 If you are not sure, seek medical care.